suakow/vqa-maskrcnn-benchmark/README.md

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0

-This repository is cloned from https://gitlab.com/meetshah1995/vqa-maskrcnn-benchmark.
+This repository is cloned from https://gitlab.com/meetshah1995/vqa-maskrcnn-benchmark and bug fixed (at 23/04/2021)

 This project aims at providing the necessary building blocks for easily creating detection and segmentation models using PyTorch 1.0.